scotthamilton77/claude-code-tamagotchi/claude-commands/pet-sleep.md

 ---
-description: Put your pet to bed
+description: Put your pet to sleep - they need their rest!
 ---

-Time to rest... 😴
+Tuck the pet in for a nap:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /sleep
+!claude-code-tamagotchi sleep

-Sweet dreams!
+Then whisper to the user: "Shhh...
+Your pet is now snoozing.
+They're making tiny digital snoring sounds and occasionally twitching like they're chasing virtual squirrels in their dreams.
+Sweet dreams, little one! 😴💤"